ON THE WAY TO THE BUS STOP

 - Animals, including insects and spiders

 - Any object that cannot be safely controlled by the student in the seat, or upright on the floor between their knees.
 The bus driver has the authority to make the final decision.

 - Illegal items

-Student management is to increase safety and comfort of all student riders.
+Student management is to increase the safety and comfort of all student riders.
 Students are encouraged and instructed on how to demonstrate appropriate and safe behavior.
-Drivers will make every effort to assist students in making good choices, including enlisting families and school staff support.
+Drivers will make every effort to assist students in making good choices, including enlisting family and school staff support.